-7 Tips for prolonging the life of your draperies & curtains
+7 Tips for prolonging the life of your draperies, curtains, and other fabric window treatments

 1. Shake things up.

 When closing drapery panels or lined draperies each night, give them a gentle shake to help keep dust and dirt from lodging in the fibers.